ceticamarco/dc/man.md

 **.x**

-Retrieve the value that was last the top-of-stack *before execution of any operation*(stack, macro, arithmetical, etc.).
+Retrieve the value that was last in the top-of-stack *before execution of any operation*(stack, macro, arithmetical, etc.).
 This function can be used to quickly key back numbers when you are recovering from errors, such as typing in the wrong number or executing the wrong operation.

 **.y**

-Retrieve the value that was last the second-to-top of the stack *before execution of any operation*(stack, macro, arithmetical, etc.).
+Retrieve the value that was last in the second-to-top of the stack *before execution of any operation*(stack, macro, arithmetical, etc.).

 **.z**

-Retrieve the value that was last the third-to-top of the stack *before execution of any operation*(stack, macro, arithmetical, etc.).
+Retrieve the value that was last in the third-to-top of the stack *before execution of any operation*(stack, macro, arithmetical, etc.).

 ## Parameters
 **dc** has three parameters that control its operation: the *precision*, the *input radix* and the *output radix*.